grafana/agent/docs/sources/flow/reference/components/loki.process.md

 ```

 On the following example, we define multiple `drop` blocks so `loki.process`
-will drop entries that are either 24h or older, are longer than 8KB, _or_ the
+drops entries that are either 24h or older, are longer than 8KB, _or_ the
 extracted value of 'app' is equal to foo.

 ```